How to Become a Psychologist in Arizona

 Psychologist Career Outlook in Arizona

-Within the state of Arizona in May of 2013, there were 2,030 clinical, counseling and school psychologists employed, reports the Bureau of Labor Statistics.
-Future psychologists in the state will be happy to know that the annual median salary of these professionals was $58,050.
+Within the state of Arizona in May of 2022, there were 1,910 clinical, counseling, school, and other types of psychologists employed, reports the Bureau of Labor Statistics.
+Future psychologists in the state will be happy to know that average salaries for these professionals ranged from $78,830 to $100,650 depending on specialty.
 Although this is slightly lower than the national average for this profession, this is still considered a high-quality salary.
-It’s also important to note that the BLS defines the “median” wage as the center line, meaning that half of all psychologists earn more than this amount while half earn less.

 - Arizona Counselor Licensing